AbramTendido/portfolio/_projects/project-x.md

 # Cafe Swift

 Description:
-Is a 2D arcade game where customers show up and you have to give them their orders (board games and food).
+A 2D arcade game where customers show up and you have to give them their orders (board games and food).
 It's a simple game like Diner Dash.
 You win by reaching Day 10 in the game.

 - Game made using Unity
 - Assets done in Adobe photoshop and illustrator